quincycheng/katacoda-scenarios-personal/conjur-jenkins/why.md

 - **Simplification**.
 The plugin simplifies Jenkins job and project creation by requiring only a reference ID to a secret.

 - **Familiarity**.
-The plugin is configured using the Jenkins UI, a familiar interface for Jenkins users.
+The plugin is configured using the Jenkins UI, a familiar interface for Jenkins users